Cost of living in the Netherlands: Tips for budgeting smart

 Is it expensive to live in the Netherlands?

-With the average cost of living being €2,044, living in the Netherlands can be expensive.
-However, you can easily cover your expenses with an average salary of €3,666 in the Netherlands.
-Even if you’re earning the minimum wage of €2,317, you can cover your living expenses, but you might need to budget a bit more.
+With the average cost of living excluding rent being €1,019, living in the Netherlands can be expensive.
+However, you can easily cover your expenses with an average salary of €3,748 in the Netherlands.
+Even if you’re earning the minimum wage of €2,295, you can cover your living expenses if you budget properly and make use of the government subsidies.

 The average cost of living in the Netherlands

-The average cost of living in the Netherlands is around €2,044 per month for a single person.
+The average cost of living in the Netherlands excluding rent is around €1,019 per month for a single person.
 As this is an estimate, this amount can vary depending on your lifestyle, location, and specific needs.
 For example, your living costs in Rotterdam will be higher than in Maastricht.

 The table below illustrates your main expenses while living in the Netherlands.